VISHWARAJ-G/19CS404-DBMS-Lab-Manual/Experiment10_Triggers/readme.md

 **Expected Output:**
 - The `audit_log` table will maintain a count of how many updates have been made to the `customer_orders` table.

----

-## 5. Write a trigger that checks a condition before allowing insertion into a table.
-**Steps:**
-- Write a **BEFORE INSERT** trigger on the `employees` table to check if the inserted salary meets a specific condition (e.g., salary must be greater than 3000).
-- If the condition is not met, raise an error to prevent the insert.

-**Expected Output:**
-- If the inserted salary in the `employees` table is below the condition (e.g., salary < 3000), the insert operation is blocked, and an error message is raised, such as: `ERROR: Salary below minimum threshold.`

 ### Code:
 ```
 CREATE TABLE customer_orders (